Bear Spray is Effective

 - Stand your ground.
 Running away may trigger the bear’s instinct to chase.

 - Remove the safety cap or clip.
 Hold the can up and ready.
 Many bears will move away at this point, and you will not have to use the spray.

-- At 20-30 ft (6-10 m), spray for 2-3 seconds.
-Use both hands.
+- If the bear approaches within 20-30 ft (6-10 m), spray using both hands following manufacturer’s directions.
 Aim directly in front of the bear’s head and a little downward.
 A cloud of ingredients will billow up from the ground, creating a wall of spray.
 When the bear reaches the cloud, it will feel it.

 - If the bear continues to approach you, spray it again.

 - Stay out of the spray!
 If possible, try to shoot downwind.

 - Monitor the bear’s activities, and do not turn your back on the bear for any reason.

 - When the bear retreats, continue to watch it and move away slowly.

 Carrying bear spray and knowing how to use it properly is the best deterrent against a bear attack, and can lessen the duration or seriousness of an attack that occurs.
 Professional wildlife biologists who work in the field depend on bear spray and trust it as an effective tool to prevent injury to both people and bears.